pacelliv/storage-factory-demo/README.md

 ### Todos

-- Implement a script to verify each `SimpleStorage` ceated via the frontend on Etherscan
+- Implement a script to verify each `SimpleStorage` ceated via the frontend on Etherscan.